wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide_en.md

 In order to connect Wayfair to Plentymarkets, you need to enter API credentials.
 To receive them, you must first send an email to ERPSupport@wayfair.com and provide the following information:

-- Subject : Access to plentymarkets plugin / "Name of your company" (SuID)
+- Subject : Access to Plentymarkets plugin / "Name of your company" (SuID)
 - Information contact
 - Which functionalities you plan to use.